netket/netket/docs/docs/hilbert.md

 The choice of computational basis affects the values that those $\bf{\sigma} = |\sigma_0, \sigma_1, \sigma_2, \dots, \sigma_N\rangle $ will take
 To give an example: when working with Qubits we often take as the basis the $\hat{Z}$ basis, where $\sigma_i=\{0,1\}$, but we could have also chosen the $\hat{Y}$ or $\hat{X}$ basis, where operators would have different basis elements.

-Unfortunately, all the operators shipping with NetKet hardcode the choice of $\hat{Z}$ (or number-basis in Fock space) as the computational basis, but eventually we might relax this constraint.
+Currently, all the operators shipping with NetKet hardcode the choice of $\hat{Z}$ (or number-basis in Fock space) as the computational basis, but eventually we might relax this constraint.

 ### Attributes

 All Hilbert spaces expose one attribute: {attr}`~netket.hilbert.AbstractHilbert.size` This is an integer that exposes how many degrees of freedom has the basis of the Hilbert space.
-For Discrete hilbert spaces this corresponds exactly to the number of lattice sites or spins in the system.
+For discrete spaces, this corresponds exactly to the number of sites (which is, e.g., the number of spins in a `Spin` Hilbert space).
 Therefore, elements of the basis of an $N$ spin-$1/2$ system are vectors in $\mathbb{R}^N$, an $N-$ dimensional space.

-As NetKet is a package focused on monte-carlo calculations, we also need a way to generate random elements from the basis of an hilbert space.
+As NetKet is a package focused on Monte Carlo calculations, we also need a way to generate random configurations from a given Hilbert space.
 This can be achieved through the method {meth}`~netket.hilbert.AbstractHilbert.random_state`.

 ```{eval-rst}